pietervdvn/ALGT/src/Assets/Manual/Thesis/7Conclusion.md

 This syntax definition is reused as data structure, on which transformations are based.
 These transformations can be given in two practical styles, one based on functions and one based on natural deduction.

 The functional style consists of straightforward functions with little overhead.
-This functional approach is an excellent tool to create many smaller helper functions,  as explained in \ref{metafunctions}.
+This functional approach is an excellent tool to create smaller helper functions,  as explained in section \ref{metafunctions}.

-The other style for transformations are in the form of relations, where the implementation is given by one or more natural deduction rules; as explained in \ref{natural-deduction}.
+The other style to state transformations is in the form of relations, where the implementation is given by one or more natural deduction rules; as explained in subsection \ref{natural-deduction}.
 While having a little overhead, the natural deduction rules exhibit search behaviour making them an excellent tool to implement typecheckers or semantics.

 Using this natural deduction style, semantics are given for STFL.
-Although any mathematical framework as described \ref{describing-semantics} is available, operational semantics were chosen over axiomatic or denotational semantics.
-Operational semantics are given for STFL in \ref{defining-smallstep}, again yielding a small and elegant specification.
+Although any mathematical framework as described in subsection \ref{describing-semantics} is available, operational semantics were chosen over axiomatic or denotational semantics.
+Operational semantics are given for STFL in subsection \ref{defining-smallstep}, again yielding a small and elegant specification.

-A typechecker is constructed with the same tools in \ref{typechecker}.
+A typechecker is constructed with the same tools in subsection \ref{typechecker}.
 Mirroring the operational semantics, the typechecker is small and elegant as well.

 At last, important properties for the language can be stated and tested automatically as natural deduction rules.
 For STFL, this consisted of Progress and Preservation.
 Together with many of the other checks, this offers strong guarantees about the correctness of the designed language.

 \medskip

-Based on the specification, an interpreter for the target language is fully automatically constructed.
+Based on the specification, an interpreter for the target language is constructed fully automatically.
 The BNF is enough to parse a target language creating an AST without needing any interaction of the language designer, as described in \ref{target-language-parsing}.

 This AST is in turn transformed by a relation of choice.
 If a typechecking-relation is available, the target program can be typechecked; if semantics are availabe, the target program can be executed by proving that its reduction relation holds.
 The proof contains the execution trace and end result of the program as side effect, giving the output of the program.